Get insider access

 3. Best Mid-Range Upright Vacuum

 Our pick for the mid-range is the Shark Performance Plus Lift-Away, available only from Costco and Walmart.
-It uses the same iteration of the dual-roller DuoClean floorhead design as the Shark Stratos Upright, which is quite effective in preventing hair from getting tangled in the mechanism, as well as the Stratos' odor-neutralizing floorhead-mounted cartridge.
-Its reconfigurable 'Lift-Away' chassis is also similar in allowing you to pick up and carry the canister unit separately from its floorhead.
-However, there are slight differences.
-The Performance Plus only has a power socket at the base of the canister unit, unlike the Stratos, which has the socket at the base of its wand; this means that you can't use the Performance Plus' motorized head when the vacuum is in its Lift-Away configuration like you can with Stratos.
+It uses the same dual-roller DuoClean floorhead design as the Shark Stratos Upright, which effectively prevents hair from getting tangled in the mechanism, and includes the odor-neutralizing floorhead-mounted cartridge.
+Its reconfigurable 'Lift-Away' chassis also lets you pick up and carry the canister unit separately from its floorhead.
+Unlike the Stratos, the Performance Plus only has a power socket at the base of the canister unit, so you can't use the motorized head when the vacuum is in its Lift-Away configuration.
+Despite a weaker suction motor, actual debris pickup performance is comparable to that of the Stratos.

 See our review